The Intradepartmental Concentration of Global Health is considered an Interdepartmental Concentration within the School of Public Health.

-Interdepartmental concentrations include coursework from multiple colleges across UIC and may be completed by a student in any Master of Public Health (MPH) or Master of Science (MS) program.
+The remaining Interdepartmental Concentrations below include coursework from multiple colleges across UIC and may be completed by a student in any Master of Public Health (MPH), Master of Science (MS) program and Doctor of Philosophy in Public Health (PhD).

 Gender and Women's Studies